Da-Vinci-Engineering/openAUTOSAR/README.md

 Da Vinci's contributions so far:

 - v0.1.0.alpha
-    - Created of a build system based on CMake, rather than old *nix/GNU Linux makefiles
+    - creation of a build system based on CMake, rather than old *nix/GNU Linux makefiles
     - better decoupling of the software modules between the different AUTOSAR blocks and from hardware packages (still a work in progress)

 - Currently Known Issues